At what age should a child first visit the orthodontist?

 Patients with braces and other orthodontic appliances require more effort to keep their teeth and gums clean.
 To ensure the highest level of dental health, we recommend you continue to see your family dentist for regular check-ups and cleanings every 6 months during treatment.
 In certain situations -adult patients in particular- we may recommend more frequent visits and cleanings with your dentist.

 Most malocclusions are inherited, but some are acquired.
-Inherited problems include crowding of teeth, too much space between teeth, extra or missing teeth.
+Inherited problems include crowding of teeth, too much space between teeth, and extra or missing teeth.

 Early orthodontic treatment in Yulee Early is a great way to spot any problems within your child’s developing mouth and treat them before they turn into lifelong problems